yosoyubik/canvas/README.md

   - Allows for selective removal of the Color Palette and/or Hexagonal Mesh.
 - Exported files (stored on your Urbit and served via %eyre) can be shared and previewed in a chat room.
 - Allows creation of Public/Private Canvas.
+- A shared canvas becomes local once the subscription is pulled.
 - Others can join a Public Canvas and collaborate in a cool art project.

 ## Installation